 H.I.M.
 Reza Shah Pahlavi of Iran

-Department of Political Science, Center for the Study of Democracy, the
+of Political Science, Center for the Study of Democracy, the

-Student Host Committee, organizers, members of the faculty, students and guests,
+Student Host Committee, organizers, members of the faculty,

-Iranian people and the issues facing my homeland
+plight of the Iranian people and the issues facing my homeland

 consumption of western media and world public opinion.

 In sixteen days, in a somber atmosphere marked by the closure of